 CHARLES E. KRUSE SCHOLARSHIP

 The Charles E. Kruse Scholarship has been established to honor this outstanding agricultural leader. $1,000 is awarded annually.
-Application deadline is March 15, 2016.
+Application deadline is March 15, 2019.
 For your convenience: Application may be printed or filled out prior to printing but can not be electronically submitted.
 Please fax or mail to address indicated on the bottom of the application.
-Complete the application and return it to Missouri Farm Bureau.
+Click here for the application.

 Recipients must be Missouri residents and they, their parent(s), or guardians must hold a current Farm Bureau membership in Missouri.
 They must be a high school senior enrolling in a 4-year college or university with a declared major in an agricultural field and enrolled in the fall semester of the year in which the scholarship is awarded.